 What is closed?

-If the government shuts down, which happened most recently in 2013, most federal operations come to a halt because the government loses its authority to spend money.
+If the government shuts down most federal operations come to a halt because the government loses its authority to spend money.
 The services that continue are those that are essential to national security and health.
 For example, veterans’ hospitals usually remain open.

-During the last shutdown, national parks, national monuments, museums, application and visa processing centers all closed.
+National parks, national monuments, museums, application and visa processing centers are all generally closed.

 All workers who are employed at places that are shut down will be furloughed.

-The last government shutdown, which took place over the course of 16 days, cost the U.S. an estimated $24 billion, according to Standard & Poor’s.
+The government shutdown in 2013, which lasted 16 days, cost the U.S. an estimated $24 billion, according to Standard & Poor’s.
 That breaks down to about $1.5 billion per day.
 The ratings agency also estimated at the time that it had a significant impact on GDP during the quarter in which it occurred.

 Money is lost in productivity, government services and from Americans being unable to visit parks, museums, etc. Money can also be lost in the form of delayed contracts.